avine/bem-flex-grid/README.md

 </div>
 ```

-You can add an header to the filled boxes using the optional `.bfg__header`.
+You can add an header to the filled boxes using the optional element `.bfg__header`.

 ```html
 <div class="bfg">